uataq/stilt/README.md

 ## fortran/

 `hymodelc` fortran source code and make file used for compilation.
-Compilation is most easily done with the included `setup` script (which runs as part of the standard `uataq::stilt_init()`{r} installation) or manually with
+Compilation is most easily done with the included `setup` script (which runs as part of the standard `uataq::stilt_init()` installation) or manually with

 ```
 cd fortran